-Solar plants in the reliability analysis will be dispatched at 70% of their rated capacity, based on analysis of vendor supplied solar curves similar to that described for wind generation.
+Solar plants in the summer peak reliability cases will be dispatched at 70% of their rated capacity, based on analysis of vendor supplied solar curves similar to that described for wind generation.
+All solar generation in the minimum load reliability case will be modeled offline.

 In economic analysis, an 8,760-hour profile will be used for hydro, wind, and solar units.
 Vendor supplied 8,760-hour profiles will be used for wind and solar, and historical dispatch will be used to create hydro 8,760-hour profiles.